 What is thyroid cancer?

-Thyroid cancer is abnormal cell growth in the thyroid, a butterfly-shaped gland in the front of the neck.
-The thyroid produces hormones that play an important role in helping to regulate the body’s growth and metabolism.
+Thyroid cancer occurs when there is abnormal cell growth in the butterfly-shaped gland in the front of the neck called the thyroid.
+The thyroid produces hormones that play an important role in helping to regulate the body’s growth and the way it breaks down food and nutrition (metabolism).
 In some cases, thyroid cancer can spread from the thyroid to other parts of the body.

 Types of thyroid cancer in children

-Thyroid cancer in children is grouped into four types:
+Thyroid cancer in children is grouped into these types:

-• Papillary thyroid cancer (PTC) is the most common type of thyroid cancer in children and adolescents, accounting for 90% to 95% of all diagnoses.
-Teenage girls are more likely to develop papillary thyroid cancer compared to boys or younger children of either sex.
-In papillary thyroid cancer, the tumor grows slowly, usually starting in one lobe but sometimes involves both lobes.
-PTC often spreads to lymph nodes in the neck and, less commonly, to other parts of the body, including the lungs.
-Papillary thyroid cancer typically responds well to treatment.
+- Papillary thyroid cancer (PTC) is the most common type of thyroid cancer found in children and teens.
+It makes up about 90 to 95% of all thyroid cancer cases.
+Teen girls are more likely to develop this type of cancer than boys or younger children.
+PTC usually grows slowly and often starts on one side (or lobe) of the thyroid, though it can sometimes affect both sides.
+It can spread to the lymph nodes in the neck and, less often, to other parts of the body like the lungs.
+The good news is that papillary thyroid cancer usually responds very well to treatment.

 Family history of thyroid cancer

-Once a family member is diagnosed with either papillary or follicular thyroid cancer, there appears to be a small—but significant—rick of other family members developing the same type of cancer.
-The risk may be isolated to the development of thyroid cancer or may be associated with an increased risk of developing other forms of cancer or thyroid-related medical conditions such as including PTEN hamartoma tumor syndrome, DICER1-related tumor predisposition syndrome and familial adenomatous polyposis.
+If a family member is diagnosed with papillary or follicular thyroid cancer, there is a small—but real—chance that other family members could develop the same type of cancer (genetic factors).
+This risk may be limited to thyroid cancer, or it may be linked to a higher chance of other cancers or thyroid-related conditions.
+These can include PTEN hamartoma tumor syndrome, DICER1-related tumor predisposition syndrome, and familial adenomatous polyposis, which are inherited conditions that can increase cancer risk.

 Signs and symptoms of thyroid cancer in children

-Most children and adolescents with thyroid cancer do not have any obvious signs or symptoms.
-In most cases, a lump in the neck is noticed during a physical exam or through a radiology study for an unrelated issue and is determined to be a thyroid nodule.
+There are often no obvious signs or symptoms for children and adolescents with thyroid cancer.
+In most cases, your child’s doctor will notice a lump in your child’s neck during a physical exam or through a radiology study for an unrelated issue, then determine the lump to be a thyroid nodule.

-• The sensation of a lump in the neck when swallowing or lying down
+- The sensation of a lump in your child's neck when they are swallowing or lying down

-• Hoarseness or another change in the voice
+- Hoarseness or another change in your child's voice

-For certain inherited forms of medullary thyroid cancer, additional physical signs and features may be present.
+For certain inherited forms of medullary thyroid cancer, there may be additional physical signs and features.

 Causes of thyroid cancer in children